divinerites/plausible-hugo/README.md

 We perform an automatic check if the right mandatory variables are fitting the right version.

 If we found a problem, we abort your build with a clear message.

+You will also receive warning message if you are using deprecated features.

 So it helps you updating your `config.toml` in case we introduced some breaking changes in variables names between versions. *It is rare, but it happened already*.